uriel1998/mpdq/README.md

 automatically be used.
 If that file does not exist, the default value ("1") will be applied to all genres.

-### Mode

-There are three possible weighting modes for `mpdq`:

-* **simple** - the default weighting.
-It only factors in whatever genre weight you defined in the instruction file.
-* **songs** - this weighting factors in the number of songs you have in each genre as well as the genre weight you defined in the instruction file.
-This will result in increased representation from genres you have more songs in.
-* **genre** - this weighting uses the genre weight as *the maximum number of songs in that genre to be played* per the time period you set with `hour` in the ini file.
-So if you put `Pop=1`, you will *only* hear 1 song from that genre per hour.
-If all genres are (somehow) exhausted in one hour, it will just use the randomly selected genre.

-If you do not have mode defined, it defaults to **simple**.

-`songhour` maintains a list of previously used songs for that period of time (in hours).
-If a song has been played in that time period, it will not be played again during that time period.
-It is independent of the `hour` variable.

 ## 6. Usage